 Catholic Family Services may be able to provide the following services for couples pursuing a private adoption:

 - Birth Parent Counseling and Reports for the Courts

 Individuals seeking the above services should call Catholic Family Services at (800)700-7867 to discuss the requirements as well as specific services needed for the adoption and therefore the costs.

 Historically, adoption was done by merely recording the transfer of a child, similar to the registration of a deed.
 Protection became linked with secrecy.
 In the 1950’s, most states passed laws sealing adoption records to the public, the adoptive parents, the birth parents and adoptee.
 Later adoptees found this protection to be a hardship and left them with unanswered questions and missing pieces to their lives.
 An adoptee wants to know about his/her genetic ancestry, “why I was given up”, “did my birth parents love me”, “what were they like”, what did they look like”, and “what were their interests and personalities?”

 These questions led adoptees to conduct searches for their birthparents so they might know the answers to these questions.
-Laws were enacted to permit adoptees 18 years of age or older to obtain a court order and open their files.
+Legislators enacted laws to permit adoptees 18 years of age or older to obtain a court order and open their files.

 For more information on the post adoption search process, please call us at (800) 700-7867.